We receive many queries and requests from parents, school and childcare staff, about caring for a food allergic child outside the home environment.

 There’s no reason why an adult, who has been trained in the use of an adrenaline autoinjector that’s been prescribed by a doctor, cannot act as the trainer for work or school staff.

-This is a link to all 4 adrenaline autoinjectors that are available in Ireland, to their training pens and educational video clips.
+There is a link from our website site to all 4 adrenaline autoinjectors that are available in Ireland, to their training pens and educational video clips.

 We do not advise on whether or not to sign.

 Existing legislation already covers any person from liability if they offer to assist a person in a life-threatening medical emergency.
-Waivers to be signed by parents do not improve this cover.
+Signed parental waivers do not improve this cover.

 Emerging legislation will allow schools go further and keep generic adrenaline autoinjectors, rather than relying on individual families to provide multiple kits.
 Staff will need prescribed training.
 This will improve safety at school significantly as the generic autoinjectors can be used by trained staff for children who develop a severe reaction for the first time and do not have their own AAIs.